To complete this tutorial, you must work with a scenario that contains at least the following:

 - Double-click the Group cell and type in GFA DC alternatives to specify the name of the group.

 We have created and renamed a new group.
 Now we need to define the content of the group.
 We know that this group will contain distribution centers.
-The DCs we need can be defined in the Sites column of this table.
+The distribution centers we need can be defined in the Sites column of this table.

 - In the same way create the GFA DC 2 alternatives group that will contain Jackson DC and Vicksburg DC.